Double Outlet Right Ventricle Surgery for Children

 Surgery is needed for almost all cases of DORV.
 Children with DORV have trouble pumping

 blood through the body.
-That can lead to serious symptoms, like breathing problems
+That can lead to serious symptoms, such as breathing problems

-or failing to gain weight.
+or not gaining weight.
 It can also cause serious complications.
-These include
+These include heart

-heart failure and high blood pressure in the vessels of the lungs.
-DORV surgery allows
+failure and high blood pressure in the vessels of the lungs.
+DORV surgery lets blood

-blood to flow out to the body and lungs normally.
-Medicines can help with certain
+flow out to the body and lungs normally.
+Medicines can help with certain symptoms.

 In some cases, healthcare providers might do surgery in the first few days or week